 - Rich Suitor, Poor Suitor: Tom's the poor suitor to Butch's rich suitor for the affections of the white cat (whose name has never been revealed but is confirmed to not be Toodles Galore).
 And because of his vast wealth, Butch is able to get the white cat much larger and more extravagant versions of the gifts that Tom got her:

 - While Tom gave her a single purple flower, Butch gave her a large (as in as big as her) pink-and-red floral wreath with "Love From Butch" written on it in yellow.

 - After Tom gave her a single (and rather small) bottle of perfume, an enormous tanker truck full of perfume (with a "Love From Butch" note attached to it) drove up to the white cat's house.

 - When Tom presented her with a diamond ring (but one with a diamond so small that you needed a magnifying glass just to see it), the white cat revealed that Butch had already given her a diamond ring of his own, but one with a diamond so big and shiny that you couldn't even look at it without eye protection of some kind (in this case, Tom and the white cat wore welding masks to look at the ring).

 - Tom's final gift to the white cat was a car that he literally had to give his arm, his leg and had sold himself into slavery for, but the car was an old, outdated jalopy that's ultimately flattened when Butch runs his much longer and more luxurious coupe over it.

-- Wham Shot: When Jerry's girlfriend, Toots, drives by with another mouse, after Jerry started talking about how his own girlfriend has seemingly remained faithful to him.
-Unlike Tom though, Jerry knows better than to spend vastly to win her over—but sadly like Tom, Jerry knows he has no hopes of winning her heart and decides to commit suicide.
+- Wham Shot: When Jerry's girlfriend Toots drives by with another mouse after Jerry started talking about how his own girlfriend has seemingly remained faithful to him.
+Unlike Tom, though, Jerry knows better than to spend vastly to win her back — but sadly, like Tom, Jerry knows he has no hopes of winning her heart, especially since Toots got married to the other mouse, and decides to commit suicide.